-- (a) give an approval in respect of any publicly-traded securities under subsection (3)(a) or (b) if the Ethics Commissioner is of the opinion that they are securities of a corporation the interests of which are not likely to be affected by decisions of the Government, or - (b) give an approval in respect of any publicly-traded securities under subsection (3)(b) if the Ethics Commissioner is of the opinion that disposition of the securities will cause financial loss to the Minister and the public interest does not require disposition by the Minister. - (5) An approval or direction given by the Ethics Commissioner under subsection (3) may be subject to any conditions prescribed by the Ethics Commissioner. - 20(1) A Minister breaches this Act if the Minister, after the expiration of the period referred to in section 21, - (a) engages in employment or in the practice of a profession, - (b) carries on a business, or - (c) holds an office or directorship other than in a social club, religious organization or political party, that creates or appears to create a conflict between a private interest of the Minister and the Minister's public duty.
+- of the opinion that they are securities of a corporation the interests of which are not likely to be affected by decisions of the Government, or - (b) give an approval in respect of any publicly-traded securities under subsection (3)(b) if the Ethics Commissioner is of the opinion that disposition of the securities will cause financial loss to the Minister and the public interest does not require disposition by the Minister. - (5) An approval or direction given by the Ethics Commissioner under subsection (3) may be subject to any conditions prescribed by the Ethics Commissioner. - 20(1) A Minister breaches this Act if the Minister, after the expiration of the period referred to in section 21, - (a) engages in employment or in the practice of a profession, - (b) carries on a business, or - (c) holds an office or directorship other than in a social club, religious organization or political party, that creates or appears to create a conflict between a private interest of the Minister and the Minister's public duty.

-- (2) A Minister may carry on an activity referred to in subsection (1) in a way approved by the Ethics Commissioner if - (a) the Minister has disclosed the material facts to the Ethics Commissioner, and - (b) the Ethics Commissioner is satisfied that the activity, if carried on in a way approved by the Ethics Commissioner, will not create or appear to create a conflict between a private interest of the Minister and the Minister's public duty. - (3) For the purposes of this section, the management of routine personal financial interests does not constitute carrying on a business.
+- (2) A Minister may carry on an activity referred to in subsection (1) in a way approved by the Ethics Commissioner if - (a) the Minister has disclosed the material facts to the Ethics Commissioner, and - (b) the Ethics Commissioner is satisfied that the activity, if carried on in a way approved by the Ethics Commissioner, will not create or appear to create a conflict between a private interest of the Minister and the Minister's public duty. - (3) For the purposes of this section, the management of routine personal financial interests does not constitute carrying on a business. - 21(1) For the purposes of sections 19(1) and 20(1), - (a) with respect to a person who becomes a Minister after this Part comes into force, the period is 60 days after being appointed to the Executive Council, and this Part comes into force, the period is 60 days after becoming the Leader, and or such longer period as may be prescribed by the Ethics Commissioner.

-- this Part comes into force, the period is 60 days after being appointed to the Executive Council, - (b) with respect to a person who is a Minister on the coming into force of this Part, the period is 60 days after the coming into force of this Part, - (c) with respect to a person who becomes the Leader after this Part comes into force, the period is 60 days after becoming the Leader, and - (d) with respect to a person who is the Leader on the coming into force of this Part, the period is 60 days after the coming into force of this part, or such longer period as may be prescribed by the Ethics Commissioner.
+(d) with respect to a person who is the Leader on the coming into force of this Part, the period is 60 days after the coming into force of this part,